jagorn/MEA-Analysis/README.md

     repetitions_map.start_indexes{i}: an array representing the indexes of the starting frame of the i-th repeated pattern repetitions_map.durations{i}: the duration (in frames) of the i-th repeated pattern

+Check out the examples in the *Code/Repetitions/Maps* Folder to see how to create repetition maps for new stimuli.

 ## Plots
 You can plot raster plots and psths for repeated portions of the stimuli.
 To do so, use the function: *plotSectionPSTH(exp_id, section_id)*, where section_id is the name of the section (the same as its folder name).